- Downtown Toronto (St. George)

-Research Keywords: Medical anthropology, feminist anthropology, international health, gender and sexuality, HIV/AIDS
+Research Keywords: Medical anthropology, feminist anthropology, global health, ethnography, gender, agency, love and marriage, HIV/AIDS, violence

 Research Region: Papua New Guinea